Hike the Arch Rock Trail to Heart Rock and Arch Rock in Joshua Tree National Park.

 Its easy accessibility and stunning photo opportunities make it a must-visit for anyone visiting this national park.

-Whether you’re there to explore at sunrise, marvel at the starry skies, or simply appreciate the incredible forces of nature that shaped this formation, Arch Rock offers an experience that captures the essence of Joshua Tree.
+Whether you’re there to explore at sunrise, marvel at the starry skies, or simply appreciate the incredible forces of nature that shaped this formation, Heart Rock and Arch Rock offers an experience that captures the essence of Joshua Tree.

 Enjoyed this post?
 Pin for later!